 • Google has created a more comprehensive setup guide, for those needing extra assistance in connecting.

-You also can change preset Nest temperatures on the app.
-From the home screen, select Thermostat and then select Settings.
-Once there, select Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
-By selecting one of those three options, you can change the temperature for that preset.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, choose Thermostat before selecting Settings.
+Once there, press Temperature Preferences and then Temperature Presets.
+This will display your preset Comfort, Eco and Sleep temperatures.
+Choose the appropriate setting to change the temperature for that preset.

 9. How to Set a Nest Thermostat Schedule